ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

 ]
 ```

-In `status/views.py`, add the view to status-check database connection:
+In `status/views.py`, add a view that returns 200 for successful database connection and 500 otherwise:

 ```python
 # src/store/status/views.py